 The policy change follows an incident in June when 12-year old Billy Caldwell had his cannabis oil, prescribed to alleviate the symptoms of epilepsy, confiscated at Heathrow Airport, a decision that was only reversed when an emergency permit was issued by the government.

-However, Geremy Thomas, chief executive and founder of medical cannabis company Sativa Investments PLC (NEX:SATI) said last week that the move by the government is not an indicator that the legalisation of recreational marijuana is in the offing.
+However, Geremy Thomas, chief executive and founder of medical cannabis company Sativa Investments PLC (AQSE:SATI) said last week that the move by the government is not an indicator that the legalisation of recreational marijuana is in the offing.